SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 ---

 - [Association\<KEY_TYPE, VALUE_TYPE>](Association.h)
-  - Allows for the association of two elements, and key and one or more values
+  - Allows for the association of two elements: a key and one or more associated values
   - Similar to Mapping<> - except multi-valued (like std::multimap)
   - Supported backends: Array, LinkedList, std::multimap
 - [Bijection\<DOMAIN_TYPE, RANGE_TYPE>](Bijection.h)